As per the labor law, we are mandated to drop women employees home after 8 pm in the BPO/IT sector.

 Dear Anonymous,

-Pick up and drop to the home to the woman employees during night hours is employer's responsibility.
-However, if any woman wishes to make her own arrangement then it will be out her volition.
-However, instead of issue of the letter to the woman employee, I recommend you obtaining affidavit from the woman employee.
-I recommend to take affidavit because it has more legal value than routing application submitted on plain paper.
+Picking up and dropping off women employees at home during night hours is the employer's responsibility.
+However, if any woman wishes to make her arrangements, it will be of her volition.
+Instead of issuing a letter to the woman employee, I recommend obtaining an affidavit from the woman employee.
+An affidavit is recommended because it holds more legal value than a routine application submitted on plain paper.

-In the affidavit tell the woman employee to write that making arrangement for the transportation on her own is her conscious choice and she will not hold employer responsible for the risks arising out of the this arrangement.
+In the affidavit, ask the woman employee to state that making transportation arrangements on her own is her conscious choice, and she will not hold the employer responsible for any risks associated with this arrangement.

 Thanks,